What Documents Do You Need When Buying a Car from a Private Seller?

 Insurance Requirements When Buying a New Vehicle

 Shop around for car insurance before buying a new car.
-To legally drive your new vehicle, you’ll need valid car insurance coverage.
+You’ll need valid car insurance coverage to legally drive your new vehicle.
 Although a dealership will verify insurance coverage, a private seller will not.
 It’s up to you to ensure you have adequate coverage.

 You must carry minimum liability insurance in your state to legally drive away in your new vehicle.
 Many drivers also opt for full coverage car insurance, which includes collision and comprehensive coverage and provides extra protection for your vehicle.